Catharism: Etymology

-As the scholar Claire Taylor puts it, "[This issue] matters at an ethical level, because by being cleverly iconoclastic and populist in suggesting that those using 'Cathar' have made 2+2=5, Pegg and Moore [re: scholars questioning whether or not the Cathars exist] make 2+2=3 by denying the existence of the persecuted group.
-The missing element is a dissident religious doctrine, for which historians using a fuller range of sources believe thousands of people were prepared to suffer extreme persecution and an agonising death."
+As the scholar Claire Taylor puts it, in arguing against Pegg and Moore, two scholars questioning whether or not the Cathars exist, this issue matters at an ethical level, because by being cleverly iconoclastic and populist in suggesting that those using "Cathar" have made 2+2=5, Pegg and Moore make 2+2=3 by denying the existence of the persecuted group.
+The missing element is a dissident religious doctrine, for which historians using a fuller range of sources believe thousands of people were prepared to suffer extreme persecution and an agonising death.